-“There’s been a lot of research about whether green tea and coffee can effect your cancer risk.
+“There’s been a lot of research about whether green tea and coffee can affect your cancer risk.
 I would say the jury is still out.
 We know the antioxidants in fruits and vegetables are protective against cancer; what we don’t really know is if those same antioxidants are in tea or coffee.
 I tell people if you like it then drink it but from a cancer perspective we don’t know enough to say ‘If you drink this it will reduce your cancer risk.’”
 Colleen Doyle, MS, RD

 Myth: Your doctor doesn’t understand your fears about cancer

 “I am a prevention expert who treats cancer patients and at the end of the day, we as experts, are no different from the average Joe.
 We worry about getting cancer and preventing it; we struggle with weight control, getting enough sleep, work-life balance, and prioritizing exercise.
 You can tell us anything.” —Peter Shields, MD, deputy director and cancer prevention researcher at The Ohio State University Comprehensive Cancer Center and lung oncologist with the James Cancer Hospital and Solove Research Institute.
 In addition to talking to your doctor, ease your mind by trying these 15 things doctors do to prevent cancer.

 Myth: If you have cancer you should just rest and take it easy

 “An intervention like exercise has almost universally positive side effects versus other treatments that can have deleterious side effects.
 Exercise is a type of therapy that benefits multiple systems in the body, and may permanently alter the environment within the tumor. ” —Brad Behnke, PhD, an associate professor of exercise physiology and lead author of a study examining this link